AndreHaueisen/TheList/readme.md

 ## Open-source libraries used

-- [Recyclerview Animators](https://github.com/wasabeef/recyclerview-animators) - RecyclerView Animators is an Android library that allows developers to easily create RecyclerView with animations.
 - [Glide](https://github.com/bumptech/glide) - Glide is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
 - [RxKotlin](https://github.com/ReactiveX/RxKotlin) - RxKotlin is a lightweight library that adds convenient extension functions to RxJava.
 - [FirebaseUI](https://github.com/firebase/FirebaseUI-Android) - FirebaseUI is an open-source library for Android that allows you to quickly connect common UI elements to Firebase APIs like the Realtime Database or Firebase Authentication.
 - [Firebase](https://firebase.google.com/docs/android/setup) - Database, Storage and Authentication
 - [ExpectAnim](https://github.com/florent37/ExpectAnim) - Describe your animation and run!
+- [RadioRealButton](https://github.com/ceryle/RadioRealButton) - Radio Real Button is a substitute of the Radio Button.
+Its purpose is to give more elegant view for Android users.

 ## License